BLIND CONTOUR DRAWING

 Ralph does a summersault

-In this experiment, I inverted Ralph to see if two first grade girls could draw the bear in this unexpected position using their right brain.
+In this experiment, I inverted Ralph to see if two first grade girls could draw the bear in this unexpected position.
 The six-year-olds got the main attributes based on observation.
-This suggests that young children can begin to do right brain observation drawings.
-I believe that this type of practice can help prepare them for the day when they become disillusioned with their drawings and would like to draw more realistically.
+This suggests that young children can begin to do true observation drawings.
+I believe that this type of practice can help prepare them for the day when they become disillusioned with their own drawings and would like to draw more realistically.
 They will have found a way to practice.
-It may ease their progess to the next stage in their drawing development.
+Knowing how to observe better and how to practice may ease their progress to the next stage in their drawing development.

-In the drawing below, one of the six-year-olds added a tree with branches and leaves that were not drawn from observation, but from her left brain schematic image of a tree and her imagination.
+In the drawing below, one of the six-year-olds added a tree with branches and leaves that were not drawn from observation.
+The tree was drawn from her memorized schematic image of a tree and from her imagination.
 This child does lots of drawing.

 Ralph did not bring the computer to class when he posed for the children, but he likes to pose with it to show you how big he is.
-His considerable size and infinite patience was a great inspiration to the children. -mb
+His considerable size and infinite patience was a very helpful. -mb

 Other ways to draw

 In addition to direct observations, other good sources for children's drawings include, their imaginations, their everyday experiences, their memories, and events in their lives.
-I motivate and inspire them to draw and learn more by asking them questions that help them get ideas.
+To motivate and inspire them to draw and learn more, I ask them questions that help them notice things and get ideas.
 I never draw for them.
 Questions and their own experimentation can also help them with elaboration and refinement.
-I am positive about their work.
-I treat it as a gift no matter how it looks.
+I am affirmative specific aspects of their work.
+I treat their efforts as a gift no matter how it looks.
 When they are corrected in their drawing, young children will automatically move to a less beneficial activity such as watching cartoons on TV.
-Rather than show them examples to inspire them, I assign warm up activities to get them in the mood, focused, and to build confidence.
+Rather than show them examples of artwork to inspire them, I assign warm up activities to get them in the mood, focused, and to build confidence.

 In addition to blind contour drawing, observation can be learned in a very expressive way with gesture drawing.
 These links have descriptions of gesture drawing.